 The Mobile Library will be offering a Click & Collect service at Olympic Village, Moresby Court, West Heidelberg on Friday 18 June and will be off the road on Monday 21 June.
 It will return to it's regular schedule of stops and times from Tuesday 22 June offering Click & Collect services only.

-The Diamond Valley Library is now closed for renovations until mid-winter.
-We've opened a Click & Collect service from the nearby council office.
+The Diamond Valley Library remains closed for renovations until mid-winter with a Click & Collect service operating from the nearby council office.

 Yarra Plenty Regional Library (YPRL) adheres to its obligations under the Privacy and Data Protection Act (2014) and Health Records Act 2001 (Vic).